fabienb4/meteor-up/README.md

 ### Updating

-To update `mup` to the latest version, just type:
+To update `deb-mup` to the latest version, just type:

-    npm update mup -g
+    npm update deb-mup -g

-You should try and keep `mup` up to date in order to keep up with the latest Meteor changes.
-But note that if you need to update your Node version, you'll have to run `mup setup` again before deploying.
+You should try and keep `deb-mup` up to date in order to keep up with the latest Meteor changes.
+But note that if you need to update your Node version, you'll have to run `deb-mup setup` again before deploying.

 ### Troubleshooting

 #### Check Logs
-If you suddenly can't deploy your app anymore, first use the `mup logs -f` command to check the logs for error messages.
+If you suddenly can't deploy your app anymore, first use the `deb-mup logs -f` command to check the logs for error messages.

 One of the most common problems is your Node version getting out of date.
 In that case, see “Updating” section above.

 #### Verbose Output
 If you need to see the output of `meteor-up` (to see more precisely where it's failing or hanging, for example), run it like so:

-    DEBUG=* mup <command>
+    DEBUG=* deb-mup <command>

-where `<command>` is one of the `mup` commands such as `setup`, `deploy`, etc.
+where `<command>` is one of the `deb-mup` commands such as `setup`, `deploy`, etc.

 ### Binary Npm Module Support